The Occult Roots of Nazism – Nicholas Goodrick-Clarke

 Overall I’ll give this book a 6/10.
 It’s good, but it’s not entirely to my tastes.
-If you’re a history student writing about this kind of stuff, this would be an extremely useful resource, but if you’re a gobshite, like me, who likes reading stupid books about the devil, then this might not be entirely satisfying.
+If you’re a history student writing about this kind of stuff, this would be an extremely useful resource, but if you’re a gobshite like me who likes reading stupid books about the devil, this might not be entirely satisfying.

 They Used Dark Forces

 I hadn’t yet read They Used Dark Forces when I came up with the idea for this post, but I had read Goodrick-Clarke’s book.
 I thought it would be a fun to contrast Goodrick-Clarke’s very academic work with a trashy Dennis Wheatley novel.
 To my disappointment, They Used Dark Forces is actually a very well researched piece of historical fiction, with only a little gratuitous black magic thrown in for fun.
 But what I found most disappointing was the fact that the ‘They’ in the title doesn’t refer to the Nazis.
 It’s actually the novel’s protagonist, Gregory Sallust, and his mate Malacou that do be using the dark forces herein.

 I love Dennis Wheatley novels, and you can be sure that this isn’t going to be the last of his works reviewed on this blog, but I have to admit, this book wasn’t great.
 At least one third of it is just a factual account of different events and characters of the second world war.
 Wheatley was actually involved in the war, and he clearly knows what he’s talking about, but I don’t read his novels for history lessons.